KnowledgeFound/Hackathon202409/README.md

 DeVinci is live on the Internet Computer.
 If you like, you can give it a try [here](https://x6occ-biaaa-aaaai-acqzq-cai.icp0.io/).

+## Design

+Checkout the [design](https://miro.com/app/board/uXjVLfeaOGQ=/?share_link_id=752667331634) for the project on Miro.

+### Goals

+Better User Experience.
+We decided to go with the approach of using on offchain AI model because it's faster and more efficient.
+The user can interact with the AI model in real-time without too much delay.
+The AI model is pre-trained with the UNODC materails using Vector embeddings and stored off-chain.

+The goal of this project is to create a decentralized AI chatbot that can be used by anyone to learn about corruption.
+The AI chatbot will be able to answer questions about any course and also provide quizzes for users to test their knowledge.

+1. Ensure users can interact with the AI model in a decentralized manner.
+2. User's don't need to log in to use the AI model to learn.
+3. User's chats are stored on the canister ensuring they can always continue from where they left off.
+4. Users can access their knowledge about any course by taking a quiz.
+5. User's with internet identity will earn knowledge tokens for passing a quiz 100%.
+6. If a user does not have an internet identity, they tokens earned will be placed on the canister which they can claim when they login with their internet identity anytime.

 **Notes**:

 - Currently, only Chrome and Edge on desktop support the required features (WebGPU).
 Other devices, including smartphones, and other browsers, cannot run it (for now).